cri-o/cri-o/tutorials/debugging.md

 ### Forcing Go Garbage Collection

-You may have a need to manully run Go garbage collection for CRI-O.  To force garbage collection send CRI-O SIGUSR2 using `kill` or `systemctl` (if running CRI-O as a systemd unit):
+You may have a need to manually run Go garbage collection for CRI-O.  To force garbage collection, send CRI-O SIGUSR2 using `kill` or `systemctl` (if running CRI-O as a systemd unit).

 ```bash
 kill -s SIGUSR2 $crio-pid